Rays beat Orioles 6-3; McKay goes 0 for 4 in hitting debut

 Adam Kolarek (3-2) got the win and Jose Alvarado pitched the ninth for his first save since May 26.
 Alvarado is 7 for 9 in save opportunities.

+The Rays’ third straight win brought them to 6 1/2 games behind the Yankees, who did not play Monday.

-Tom Eshelman made his major league pitching debut for the Orioles, giving up two runs on six hits in five innings without recording a strikeout.
+Thomas Eshelman gave up two runs on six hits in five innings without recording a strikeout, and left the game with the Orioles leading 3-2.

+“I was impressed.
+He can locate the baseball, and you can pitch in this league if you can locate the baseball,” said Baltimore manager Brandon Hyde.
+“We have some guys in our bullpen that have premier stuff that have a tough time locating the baseball.
+So hence, you see the six-to-eight ERAs not because of stuff but because of command. . . .
+This guy, Eshelman, did a great job of pitching and we just have a long way to go with a lot of our guys.”

 The 25-year-old right-hander avoided a disastrous first inning by getting McKay to ground out with the bases loaded after RBI singles by Ji-Man Choi and Garcia.

+“I think it was just a lot of nerves, a lot of excitement, anxious to get out there,” Eshelman said.

 After giving up four hits and a walk in that inning, Eshelman sailed through the next four innings, retiring 12 of 14 batters.
-Eshleman left the game with a 3-2 lead, but it was erased quickly by Kiermaier’s three-run homer off Kline (1-4).
+His 3-2 lead was erased quickly by Kiermaier’s three-run homer off Kline (1-4).

 Renato Nunez had two hits for Baltimore, and Rio Ruiz put the Orioles ahead 3-2 with a pinch-hit single in the sixth.